Parkar09/Excel-dashbaord-project/README.md

 # Excel-dashbaord-project
-This is a annual sales data analysis report for a store so they can analyze and understand their customer and growth  and grow more sales in future.
+This is a annual sales data analysis report for a store so they can analyze and understand their customer growth  and grow more sales in future.

 after downloading the RAW data you will get an interactive dashbaord